GeorgiosMartoukos/NotesApp/README.md

 # NotesApp

 Todo List
-A simple todo list app built with HTML, CSS, and JavaScript.
+A simple todo/Notes list app built with HTML, CSS, and JavaScript.

 Features
 Add new tasks